 The following table contains information concerning the grant of stock options under the Company's 1995 Stock Option Plan to Dr. Trivedi, Dr. Shelton-Paul and Mr. Tomczak during the fiscal year ended December 31, 1996.
-See "Management -- Stock Option Plan" and Note 6 to notes to consolidated financial statements appearing elsewhere in this Prospectus.
+See "Management -- Stock Option Plan" and Note 7 to notes to consolidated financial statements appearing elsewhere in this Prospectus.

-NAME NUMBER OF SHARES UNDERLYING OPTIONS GRANTED(1)(3) PERCENT OF TOTAL OPTIONS GRANTED TO EMPLOYEES IN FISCAL YEAR(3) EXERCISE PRICE PER SHARE(2) EXPIRATION DATE Ramesh C. Trivediwendy Shelton-Paul 316,907 41.7% \$ 0.07 02/16/06 30,415 4.3% \$ 0.07 02/16/06 30,415 4.3% \$ 0.07 02/16/06
+NAME NUMBER OF SHARES UNDERLYING OPTIONS GRANTED(1)(3) PERCENT OF TOTAL OPTIONS GRANTED TO EMPLOYEES IN FISCAL YEAR(3) EXERCISE PRICE PER SHARE(2) EXPIRATION DATE Ramesh C. Trivedi 316,907 41.7% \$ 0.07 02/16/06 Wendy Shelton-Paul 30,415 4.3% \$ 0.07 02/16/06 Michael J. Tomczak 30,415 4.3% \$ 0.07 02/16/06

-(1) Stock options are granted at the discretion of the Compensation Committee of the Company's Board of Directors.
-Stock options have a 10-year term and vest periodically over a period not to exceed five years.

-- (2) The Compensation Committee of the Company's Board of Directors may elect to reduce the exercise price of any option to the current fair market value of the Common Stock if the value of the Common Stock has declined from the date of grant. - (3) Does not include the options previously outstanding under the Company's 1991 Stock Option Plan which were repriced on February 16, 1996.
+- ----- - (1) Stock options are granted at the discretion of the Compensation Committee of the Company's Board of Directors.
+Stock options have a 10-year term and vest periodically over a period not to exceed five years. - (2) The Compensation Committee of the Company's Board of Directors may elect to reduce the exercise price of any option to the current fair market value of the Common Stock if the value of the Common Stock has declined from the date of grant. - (3) Does not include the options previously outstanding under the Company's 1991 Stock Option Plan which were repriced on February 16, 1996.
 See the table captioned "Repricing of Options" below.

 The following table summarizes for each of the Named Executive Officers the total number of unexercised options, if any, held at December 31, 1996, and the aggregate dollar value of in-the-money, unexercised options, held at December 31, 1996, in each case after giving effect to the replacement in February 1996 of previously held options.
-The value of the unexercised, in-the-money options at December 31, 1996, is the difference between their exercise or base price and the value of the underlying Common Stock on December 31, 1996, at an assumed price of \$5.00 per share.
+The value of the unexercised, in-the-money options at December 31, 1996, is the difference between the value of the underlying Common Stock on December 31, 1996 (\$5.00 per share) and their exercise or base price (\$0.07 per share).